Senate

 A senate is a deliberative assembly, often the upper house or chamber of a bicameral legislature.
 The name comes from the ancient Roman Senate (Latin: Senatus), so-called as an assembly of the senior (Latin: senex meaning "the elder" or "old man") and therefore considered wiser and more experienced members of the society or ruling class.
-However the Roman Senate was not the ancestor or predecessor of modern parliamentarism in any sense, because the Roman senate was not a legislative body.
+However the Roman Senate was not the ancestor or predecessor of modern parliamentarism in any sense, because the Roman senate was not a de jure legislative body.

 Many countries have an assembly named a senate, composed of senators who may be elected, appointed, have inherited the title, or gained membership by other methods, depending on the country.
 Modern senates typically serve to provide a chamber of "sober second thought" to consider legislation passed by a lower house, whose members are usually elected.
 Most senates have asymmetrical duties and powers compared with their respective lower house meaning they have special duties, for example to fill important political positions or to pass special laws.
 Conversely many senates have limited powers in changing or stopping bills under consideration and efforts to stall or veto a bill may be bypassed by the lower house or another branch of government.

 Overview

-The modern word Senate is derived from the Latin word senātus (senate), which comes from senex, 'old man'.
-The members or legislators of a senate are called senators.
+The modern word senate is derived from the Latin word senātus (senate), which comes from senex, 'elder man'.
+A member or legislator of a senate is called senator.
 The Latin word senator was adopted into English with no change in spelling.
 Its meaning is derived from a very ancient form of social organization, in which advisory or decision-making powers are reserved for the eldest men.
 For the same reason, the word senate is correctly used when referring to any powerful authority characteristically composed by the eldest members of a community, as a deliberative body of a faculty in an institution of higher learning is often called a senate.
 This form of adaptation was used to show the power of those in body and for the decision-making process to be thorough, which could take a long period of time.
-The original senate was the Roman Senate, which lasted until at least AD 603, although various efforts to revive it were made in Medieval Rome.
+The original senate was the Roman Senate, which lasted until at least CE 603, although various efforts to revive it were made in Medieval Rome.
 In the Eastern Roman Empire, the Byzantine Senate continued until the Fourth Crusade, circa 1202–1204.
+The female form senatrix also existed.